env0/vscode-env0/README.md

 The unit tests are executed on the source TypeScript files, not on the compiled files.
 We have integrated `ts-node` with Mocha to facilitate the compilation of files during testing.

+## 🚀 How to Perform a Release

+1. Navigate to the "Actions" tab in the GitHub repository.
+2. Find and select the "Bump Version, Create Tag, and Release" workflow.
+3. Click "Run workflow", select the desired `versionBump` option (patch, minor, or major) from the dropdown menu, and initiate the workflow.

+The workflow automatically bumps the current version specified in your `package.json` file based on your input.
+Following this, it creates a new Git tag and releases the new version on GitHub and the Visual Studio Marketplace, all referencing the newly bumped version from the `package.json` file.

 ### 📚 Recommended Reading

 We recommend familiarizing yourself with the following resources: